Alastair Gordon, 6th Marquess of Aberdeen and Temair

-Alastair Ninian John Gordon, 6th Marquess of Aberdeen and Temair (20 July 1920 – 19 August 2002) was a British botanical artist and art critic who succeeded to a peerage later in life.
+Alastair Ninian John Gordon, 6th Marquess of Aberdeen and Temair (20 July 1920 – 19 August 2002), styled Lord Alastair Gordon from 1965–84, was a British botanical artist and art critic who succeeded to a peerage later in life.

 Early life and World War II

-Gordon was the youngest of five children and the fourth son of Lord Dudley Gordon.
+Gordon was born at 17 Norfolk Crescent, Paddington, London, the youngest of five children and the fourth son of Lord Dudley Gordon and his wife, Cécile Drummond.
 He was raised in Kent and attended Harrow before entering Gray's School of Art.
 Commissioned into the Scots Guards in 1939, he served in the Middle East and North Africa before being invalided to Syria after an Irish Guardsman accidentally shot him in the shoulder.
 Returning to active service, he fought in Italy and North-West Europe before being demobilized as a staff captain in 1946.
 After leaving the services, he and fellow veteran and nobleman Earl Haig enrolled at the Camberwell School of Art.

 Career as artist

 It was at Camberwell that Gordon began to specialize in botanical paintings.
 Several exhibitions of his art would be held in London, New York, Chicago, and Sydney.
 Gordon was also a member of the International Association of Art Critics and the modern art correspondent for Connoisseur magazine in the 1960s.
 It was at this time (1965) that his father inherited the Marquessate and Alastair became Lord Alastair Gordon.

 Gordon settled at Ashampstead, Berkshire, far from his ancestral home at Haddo, allowing him to enjoy the company of artistic, rather than country, society.
 Aside from his art, he also enjoyed a longtime role as an amateur singer in the Bach Choir.